mphonic/peev/README.md

 # Peev

-Peev is a piece of infinite music designed to enhance fortitude and persistence in the digital environment.
+Peev is a piece of infinite music designed to enhance fortitude and persistence in digital environments.

 It is recommended that you start peev as you are about to embark on a flurry of heterogeneous digital activities.